Propagating Your Garden Plants

 Soil warming cables need to be covered with moist sand in a purpose built frame.
 Not the ideal thing if you are not a handy DIY'er.

-But having said that, they really are quite easy to make using five inch by half inch, soft wood planks cut to the required lengths and butt jointed.
+But having said that, they really are quite easy to make using five inch by half inch, soft wood planks cut to the required lengths and butt jointed and a plywood base.

 Line the frame with waterproof plastic and add a 2 inch layer of gritty sand.